 You can expect to have incidents of sexual misconduct taken seriously by the institution when reported, and to have those incidents investigated and properly resolved through administrative procedures.
 Reporting means that only people who need to know will be told and information will be shared only as necessary with investigators, witnesses and the accused individual.

-In most situations, the only people notified of the report is the Title IX Coordinator and Deputy Title IX Coordinator for the University.
-Either the Title IX Coordinator or Deputy Title IX Coordinator will contact the reporting party within one business day of receiving the report to discuss support, resources, and options on how to move forward.
+In most situations, the only person notified of the report is the Title IX Coordinator for the University.
+The Title IX Coordinator will contact the reporting party within one business day of receiving the report to discuss support, resources, and options on how to move forward.